victormvy/beta-regularisation-cnn/README.md

 ## Citation

-The paper titled "Loss regularization based on beta distribution for ordinal regression with Deep Learning" has been submitted to Neural Networks (NEUNET).
+The paper titled "Loss regularisation based on beta distribution for ordinal regression with Deep Learning" has been submitted to Neural Networks (NEUNET).

 ## Contributors